ibm-cloud-docs/event-notifications/en-cli.md

   "signing_enabled" : true
 }
 ```
-Syntax in case of sms subscription to be created
+Attributes flag syntax in case of sms subscription to be created

 ```json
 {
     "to" :["+19667895490", "+19845678321"]
 }
 ```
-Syntax in case of email subscription to be created
+Attributes flag syntax in case of email subscription to be created

 ```json
 {